Amossonny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * touch hello is a script that creates an empty file called hello
 * chmod u+x hello is a script that adds execute permission to the owner of the file hello
 * chmod ug+x,o+r hello is a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+* chmod a+x hello is a script that adds execution permission to the owner, the group owner and the other users, to the file hello